Worldwide Guide to Women in Leadership

 2008 Designate Minister President Andrea Ypsilanti, Hessen

-The Chairperson of the Hessen-SPD, she was planning to be elected Premier as leader of a SPD-Green minority government "tolerated" by the Left Party, but a member of her party announced that she would not support this solution, so she withdrew as a candidate for the post.
-Instead the CDU-premier will probably continue as head of a minority government without support in parliament.
+Chairperson of the State SPD 2003-09 and Parliamentary Leader 2008-09.
+Following the elections in January 2008, she was planning to be elected Premier as leader of a SPD-Green minority government "tolerated" by the Left Party, but a member of her party announced that she would not support this solution, so she withdrew as a candidate for the post.
+Instead the CDU-premier continued as head of a minority government without support in parliament.
+Another attempt to be elected Premier failed in November because of opposition from her own party and she left the post of Premier-Candidate to a man, who lost the January-2009 elections with a wide margin.

 Deputy Minister-Presidents and Deputy Chiefs of Government